COVID-19 pandemic in Papua New Guinea: 2021

-November 2021

 In early November, local media reported that the health system of the country was unable to cope with the wave of infections.
 In response, a New Zealand medical and logistics support team with essential supplies was sent to the country, with most of them arriving on 13 November, to stay for prospectively one month.

-December 2021

-Experts warned that, due to the extremely low vaccination rateless than five per cent in the adult population, the country could become a breeding ground for a further mutation of the coronavirus.
+Experts warned that, due to the extremely low vaccination rate – less than five per cent in the adult population – the country could become a breeding ground for a further mutation of the coronavirus.
+By the end of 2021, the total number of cases had reached 36,158 with 590 deaths.

-February 2022
+2022

-Prime Minister James Marape tested positive during a trip to China early in the month, and cut his visit short as a result.
+Prime Minister James Marape tested positive during a trip to China early in February 2022, and cut his visit short as a result.
 On 9 February, he released a statement saying that he was "doing well", and that "vaccination has really helped."
 He urged fellow PNG citizens to get vaccinated.

 On 16 February, the country reopened to vaccinated travellers, while some domestic restrictions remained.
 The countrywide vaccination rate was about four per cent as of that date.
+The number of cases continued to rise in 2023 but not as drastically as in the previous year.
+By the end of 2022, the total number of cases reached 46,711 with 669 deaths.